Catalog of medicines. Interaction with other drugs

 Use during pregnancy

-Side effects: rarely - kidney failure.
+Side effects: rarely - renal failure.

 Contraindications for use